Food

 Canine

-diarrhea.
+severe diarrhea.
 Because coronavirus vaccine is expensive, and since the

 disease is usually not fatal, many veterinarians omit coronavirus